wreckurring/wreckurring/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=Gapur.Gapur)

-I am a full-stack software developer.
+I am a software developer.
 I love programming, writing, speaking and traveling.

 As an engineering student, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.